rtk-rnjn/Parrot/extra/tutorials/roadmaps/backend/109-scaling-databases/102-sharding-strategies.md

 # Sharding strategies

 Sharding strategy is a technique to split a large dataset into smaller chunks (logical shard) in which we distribute these chunks in different machines/database nodes in order to distribute the traffic load.
-It’s a good mechanism to improve the scalability of an application.
+It's a good mechanism to improve the scalability of an application.
 Many databases support sharding, but not all.

 Visit the following resources to learn more: